Research Project Proposal

 Research Major Project

-The Interior Design Major Project is a selfdirected interior design project developed out of the research undertaken in Interior Design Research Project Proposal.
-It will enable you to demonstrate excellence in design, through the application of design knowledge, technical knowledge, theory and communication skills in the creation and presentation of a Major Project.
+The Interior Design Major Project is a self-directed interior design project developed out of the research undertaken in the Research Project Proposal.
+It will enable you to demonstrate excellence in design, through the application of design knowledge, technical knowledge, communication skills and theory in the production and presentation of a Major Project.

 Through continued exploration the Major Design Project should be a vehicle for your research ideas with an emphasis upon viability of the proposition and relevance of your design to your chosen context or scenario and the wider discipline of Interior Design.
 The final work will be presented to a panel of practitioners and publicly exhibited at INDEX the Interior Design Graduation Exhibition.

-You will examine underlying project principles and designer responsibilities that exist across the field of interior design, including the priorities of different stakeholders, the governing legal and administrative principles, designer responsibilities and phases of a variety of different projects.
+You will examine underlying project principles and designer responsibilities that exist across the field of interior design, including the priorities of different stakeholders, governing legal and administrative principles, designer responsibilities and ethics, and the various phases of design projects.

 A lecture series of guest speakers aims to raise awareness of current practice and facilitate a discussion around some the central issues facing interior design.
 Importantly it will also ask you to consider your own future practice and professional ambitions.